nathancarter/weblurch/doc/plan.md

 Necessary next steps:

- * Add a tag attribute "unique" that means that only one Group with that tag can exist inside its parent Group.
-Support this by making the rule-checking function verify that no earlier sibling has the same tag.
-   Ensure this is called when necessary by having the `contentsChanged` handler not only recheck the changed group, but all later siblings as well.
  * Add a tag attribute "belongsAfter" that functions exactly like "belongsIn" but examines the previous sibling rather than the parent.
    A Group can also pass this check if this attribute is not set, or if the